curityio/website-with-encrypted-id-tokens/README.md

 ./create-keys.sh
 ```

-## Configure the Curity Identity Server

-Follow the [Code Example Article](https://curity.io/resources/learn/website-using-encrypted-id-tokens) instructions to configure your instance of the Curity Identity Server.

 ## Build the Website

 Ensure that Java 8 or later is installed, along with Maven, then build and run the app: